jorgemf/jorgemf.github.io/index.md

     <h2>Hello, I'm Jorge</h2>
     <h3>Deep Learning Researcher & Developer</h3>
     <p>I’m a passionate Deep Learning Researcher and Engineer with a strong academic and professional background in Artificial Intelligence.
 After graduating with first-class honors in Computer Science Engineering, I continued to deepen my expertise through a Ph.D. in AI, an MBA, and a degree in Mathematics.</p>
-    <p>Since 2015, I’ve worked remotely with innovative startups in San Francisco, London, Madrid, and beyond—adapting seamlessly to diverse teams and technologies.
-My approach is grounded in continuous learning, staying at the forefront of Deep Learning advancements, and applying them in impactful ways.</p>
+    <p>Since 2015, I’ve worked remotely with innovative startups in San Francisco, London, Madrid, and beyond—adapting seamlessly to diverse teams and technologies.</p>
     <p>I’m driven by excellence and innovation, and I’m eager to contribute to a forward-thinking organization where I can help build intelligent systems that make a difference.</p>
   </div>
   </div>